Lorenzo-Davi/Lorenzo-Davi/README.md

 - 👋 Hi, I’m @Lorenzo-Davi
 - 👀 I’m interested in FrontEnd, games, DC Comics and horror films.
 - 🌱 I’m currently learning JavaScript (It's so hard😭).
-- 📫 Wanna talk to me😏?, lllorenzo.133@gmail.com
+- 📫 Wanna talk to me?, lllorenzo.133@gmail.com

 <!---
 Lorenzo-Davi/Lorenzo-Davi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.